adeshpande3/Facebook-Messenger-Bot/README.md

 ![](Images/Samples.png)

-**Please let me know if you have any issues or if you have any suggestions for making this tutorial better.**
+**Please let me know if you have any issues or if you have any suggestions for making this README better.**